vishalkc9565/security/try-hackme/recon.md

 ### Concept
-- Every penetration testing should be customised for each target category like ecommerse, banking etc
+- Every penetration testing should be customised for each target category like ecommerce, banking etc
 - functionality mapping
   - Ecommerce
     - Major